 You might be wondering about the things to do in Bari.
 After all, it’s in a part of southern Italy that visitors are only beginning to discover compared to more popular destinations in Italy.

-In this Bari travel guide, you’ll learn:
+So, in this Bari travel guide, you’ll learn:

-• what to do in Bari,
+- the best of what to do in Bari,

 17 Unexpected Things to Do in Bari, Italy

 Bari and the Puglia region have been largely overlooked by many Italy visitors.
-However, the area of Puglia, Italy has grown as both a cultural and historic spot to visit in Italy, as well as a place for beach lovers and those hoping to have a more authentic Italian experience.
+However, the area of Puglia, Italy has grown as both a cultural and historic spot to visit in Italy, as well as a great place for beach lovers and those hoping to have a more authentic Italian experience.

 If you’re planning a trip, you’ll quickly come up with a long list of the best places to visit in Puglia, Italy!